Stockholm Palace: Sculptures

-In the frontispiece of the western facade between the windows there are ten female characters called caryatids.
+In the frontispiece of the western façade between the windows there are ten female characters called caryatids.
 The caryatids of the palace are Rococo inspired pilasters in the shape of women, made by the French artist Charles Guillaume Cousin of Gotlandic sandstone in 1744.
 Each figure is approx. 4.5 m high.
 Some of them have weathering damages and since there is a risk of small pieces falling from them, a net has been placed over the figures.

-The Kungamedaljongerna (the Royal Medallions) above the windows are made by Cousin.
+Kungamedaljongerna (the Royal Medallions) above the windows were made by Cousin.
 The medallions depict Gustav I, Eric XIV, John III, Sigismund III, Charles IX, Gustavus Adolphus, Queen Christina, Charles X Gustav, Charles XI.
 The medallions are approximately 1.5 m in diameter and were made of lead in 1745.

 The northern row

-The northern row, or the north facade, represents "Power".
-This facade is austere and its location and the perspective that it faces north, is meant to mirror and radiate the royal power.
+The northern row, or the north façade, represents "Power".
+This façade is austere and its location and the perspective that it faces north, is meant to mirror and radiate the royal power.

 Sculptures

 The artistic adornment on the northern row is very sparse and consists only of a group of figures above the balcony of the Bernadotte Gallery.
 The group depicts the Swedish coat of arms the Tre Kronor (the Three Crowns) which is supported by two goddesses of rumor.
 The coat of arms itself and the wings of the goddesses are made by Claude Henrion while the rest of the group is made by Bernard Foucquet the Elder.
-It was cast in bronze and was not added to the facade until 1814.
+It was cast in bronze and was not added to the façade until 1814.

-Outside the northern facade is the Lejonbacken with the two Castle Lions.
+Outside the northern façade is the Lejonbacken with the two Castle Lions, Slottslejonen.
 The models for the lions, inspired by the Medici lions in Villa Medici in Rome, were approved by King Charles XII in 1700, after which the lions were cast in bronze at the Casting House in Normalm in 1702 and 1704.
 They were then placed at the Lejonbacken as a royal power symbol.
 The bronze for the lions was from a well, taken as booty from the Kronborg Castle in Helsingør, during King Charles X Gustav's campaign in Denmark.
 The plinths are made from granite and are 1.9 by 2.7 by 1.2 m.